mattbierner/cube-gif/documentation/about.md

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/cube-slice-top.png)

 The sliced face is just another 2D surface, which we can than look at an image.
-Here's the slice image of the above slice.
+Here's the image produced by the shown slice.

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/cube-slice-image.png)